 Family finances are incredibly important processes to get right.
-That means doing things like creating a budget and practising money-saving tips.
+That means doing things like creating a budget and practicing money-saving tips.

 - The Top Money Saving Tips For Families

-First of all, your monthly expenditure needs to be smaller than your monthly income, that’s a given.
+Naturally, your monthly expenditure needs to be less than your monthly income, that’s a given.
 It might be the case that your adoption or surrogacy process has made you go into debt.
-In other cases, you’ll have definitely had to dip into your nest egg to afford them.
+For some, this requires dipping into your nest egg to cover all the costs.

 The size of the gap between expenditure and income depends on your ability to budget.
-If your expenditure is currently bigger than your income, try not to panic!
+If your expenditure is currently greater than your income, try not to panic.
 This happens a lot throughout our lives, especially when we’re met with unexpected bills (which we’ll come to).

 These are the items you’ll need to keep track of:

-When you’ve done this, split them all into two categories: essential and non-essential spending (Unfortunately your daily coffee goes into the latter column).
+When you’ve done this, split them all into two categories: essential and non-essential spending.
+(Unfortunately, your daily coffee likely falls into the latter column).
 Essentials are the things you need or the things you’re obligated to pay for, such as weekly food shopping, diapers or mortgage payments.

-When you subtract your essential expenses from your overall income, that’s where you find your ‘disposable income’ - that brilliant bit of money that can go on anything, be it gifts, dates, days out with the family or saving.
+When you subtract your essential expenses from your overall income, that’s where you find your ‘disposable income’ - that brilliant bit of money that can go towards anything: gifts, dates, days out with the family or saving.

 When budgeting, a lot of it comes down to common sense.
 When it comes to non-essential spending, ask yourself “Should I be spending this much on x?”.
 When it comes to essentials, ask yourself “Can I find this essential service cheaper elsewhere?”.
 Being proactive with your budgeting can really help you create a healthy financial plan for you and your family.